Quick Answer

 How to harden your home against EMP?

 Start with whole-house surge protectors on every entry point, unplug critical electronics during solar storm warnings, and store backup devices in a Faraday cage.
-Advanced hardening includes conductive paint or copper mesh on walls, but this is expensive and should involve a qualified electrician.
+Advanced hardening includes conductive paint or copper mesh on walls, but that’s expensive and should involve a qualified electrician.
 Keep analog backups — paper maps, manual tools, non-electric water filtration — as your baseline.

 Does a Faraday cage need to be grounded to work?